-An additional feature comes in the form of an EOS webcam that makes use of beta software and connects to both Windows and Mac.
+An additional feature of this affordable bridge camera comes in the form of an EOS webcam that makes use of beta software and connects to both Windows and Mac.
 This makes your work much easier as transferring files becomes quick and convenient.
 Overall, it’s certainly one of the best bridge cameras in 2021.

 - 20.3-megapixel camera with a powerful 65X optical zoom